Updated 10th November 2020

 a.
 Expression of interest

 Applications that are deemed to be in scope will be submitted to the Psychiatry Consortium scientific committee to identify those which may eligible for funding, subject to 1) at least three members of the scientific committee expressing an interest in pursuing the application further (and potentially becoming funding partners later, see 4b), 2) the successful development of a full project plan and budget, and 3) final approval of the full project plan and budget.

-If an application has secured an expression of interest, the applicant will be informed timely.
+If an application has secured an expression of interest from a sufficient number of partners, the applicant will be informed timely.

 Applications that have secured an expression of interest will be taken forward to develop a full project plan and budget; this will require the applicant working closely with Medicines Discovery Catapult and the CRO partner.